TERMS AND CONDITIONS

 agreement before any assignment.

-6.3 When Buyer chooses to issue a Purchase Order based on the SSP and
+When Buyer choose to issue a Purchase Order based on the SSP and

 its related quote, if any, Buyer undertakes all risk and responsibility.
 In